 “This just smacks of a sweetheart deal between the state and Magic Plus,” says Frank Hammer with the Greenacres Woodward Civic Association, a group representing the neighborhood across from the site.
 “The taxpayers are the ones left paying the tab for delays that were caused by the developer.”

-Michigan Land Bank Fast Track Authority director Josh Burgett acknowledges the agency had the right to cancel the deal with Magic Plus as a result of the delays, or to force the company to pay to cover the cost of maintenance, but elected to do neither.
+Michigan Land Bank Fast Track Authority director Josh Burgett acknowledges the agency had the right to cancel the deal with Magic Plus as a result of the

-“With them still having an interest in developing a portion of the property, it was important for us to honor that and not look to cancel the agreement or to cancel that with a price increment,” Burgett says, referring the cost of maintenance.
+“With them still having an interest in developing a portion of the property, it was important for us to honor that and not look to cancel the agreement or to cancel that with a price increment,” Burgett says, referring to the cost of maintenance.

 He says the Land Bank opted to let Magic Plus keep the 2013 rate for the land because it saw the company’s failure to meet deadlines as a result of the complexity of the project.
-The company’s plan to, in the end, only buy a small portion of the land also played into the decision, he says.
+The company’s plan to, in the end, only

 “If we were sitting here today and Magic Plus was still looking to develop the whole property, we would be looking to get that price increment.”